Azuritul/AZDropdownMenu/README.md

 - `menuSeparatorStyle` The separator of the menu.
 Default is single line.
 - `menuSeparatorColor` The color of the separator.
 Default is light gray.
 - `itemImagePosition` The position of image in the menu.
 Can be positioned before or after the text.
 Default is `.Prefix`.
+- `shouldDismissMenuOnDrag` If set to true, menu would be dismissed on drag.
+Default value is `false`.

 ## Version
 - 1.0.0